uncomment the following lines to install these packages if required

 #> Joining with `by = join_by(STUDYID, USUBJID)`

-#> STUDYID USUBJID AGE SEX RFSTDTC RACE ETHNIC ARMCD COUNTRY SITEID DTHFL
+#> STUDYID USUBJID AGE_YEARS SEX RFSTDTC RACE ETHNIC ARMCD COUNTRY SITEID

-create_malaria_pcr_table() creates a one row per person, per timepoint table combining the polymerase chain reaction (PCR) test information, drawing from both the Pharmacogenomics Genetics (PF) and Disease Response and Clinical Classification (RS) domains.
+create_malaria_pcr_table() creates a one row per person, per timepoint table combining the polymerase chain reaction (PCR) test information, drawing from the Pharmacogenomics Genetics (PF), Disease Response and Clinical Classification (RS) and (optionally) disposition (DS) domains.

 create_malaria_pcr_table(pf_domain = PF_RPTESTB,